 at Siemens, concerning the opportunities and limits of 5G.

-People have been talking about 5G for some time now, but the standards for industrial 5G won’t be published until March 2020.
+People have been talking about 5G for some time now, but the standards for industrial 5G won’t be published until mid of 2020.
 Aren’t you getting impatient?

 Which aspect of 5G impresses you most?

 Wegmann: The numbers – one million connected units per square kilometer, a transmission rate of up to 20 gigabits per second, and a reaction time of only a few milliseconds.
 These numbers speak for themselves.
 But what impresses me most is the things that Industrial 5G will make possible.
 It can be used to develop completely new and flexible factory concepts.
 Companies will be able to dynamically adapt their production areas to current circumstances at any time, without having to make major changes to their infrastructure.
 Once we start to realize these possibilities, we will not be far from reaching the vision of of the self-organizing factory.